openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

      reboot

    Wait for the newly installed system to boot normally (hopefully).
 You will/should automatically be logged in as liveuser.
+Ignore any Install Fedora prompts you see for now.
+They will be removed when we remove the stale packages.

 #.
 Create a user account::